Skip Ribbon Commands

 Choose subjects that:

-For Units 1 and 2 you will receive either S (satisfactory) or N (not satisfactory).
-Only the S counts towards your VCE.
+For Units 1 and 2 you will receive an S (satisfactory) or an N (not satisfactory) result.
+Only the S counts towards achieving your VCE.
+Schools apply their own assessments and grading processes for Units 1 and 2.

-Grades for Units 3 and 4 are more complicated.
-For Units 3 and 4 you will have grades calculated from A+ to E, or UG (ungraded) or NA (not assessed) for your assessment tasks, as well as an S or N.
+For Units 3 and 4 you will have grades calculated from A+ to E, or UG (ungraded) or NA (not assessed) for your assessment tasks, as well as an S or N for each unit.
+See loads more information about the VCE assessment process.

 There are 2 kinds of school-based assessments.
 They are:

-• school-assessed coursework (SAC) – a set of assessment tasks that test your level of achievement in Units 3 and 4 outcomes of the study design
+- school-assessed coursework (SAC) – a set of assessment tasks that test your level of achievement in Units 3 and 4 outcomes of the study design or scored VCE VET program

 Your teacher marks both SACs and SATs.

-The VCAA statistically moderates school-based assessments at a Unit 3 and 4 level of all VCE subjects and VCE VET scored assessment programs.
+The VCAA uses your school’s examination results to check the accuracy of their school-based assessments.
+This is called statistical moderation.
 This helps make sure the marking system is fair to everybody doing the same subject, no matter which school they go to or who teaches them.
-School-based assessments are created by teachers, so it differs from school to school.
-The benefits of statistical moderation make school-based assessment results fair and equitable for all students.
+School-based assessments are created by teachers, so they differ from school to school.
+The benefits of statistical moderation make school-based assessment results fair and equitablefor all students.

 External assessments are set and marked by the VCAA.
 They are the same for all students taking the same VCE subject.
 Usually this will be an examination – written, oral, performance, or in an electronic format.
 Music Composition, Music Inquiry and Extended Investigation also have an externally assessed task.
 You may be asked to submit a folio that contains exercises, an original work, audio recordings and documentation described in examination specifications published by the VCAA each year for an externally assessed task.